 - Other subscription services

-- Shopping around to see if you could secure a cheaper contract with your service providers, including your cable company or cell phone provider
+- Shopping around to see if you can get cheaper contracts with service providers, including a cable company or cell phone provider

 - Calling existing service providers to see if you qualify for a lower rate or discount

-- Looking into budgeting apps that can help you monitor your monthly spending and provide alerts if you’re spending more than you should overall or in specific categories
+- Looking into budgeting apps that help you monitor monthly spending and provide alerts if you’re spending more than you should in specific categories

 - Paying credit card bills more than once a month to prevent balances from climbing too high

-- Considering a balance-transfer credit card that offers a 0% introductory annual percentage rate to minimize the costs associated with any high-interest credit card debt you’re carrying.
-(Note: Most balance transfers will cost a fee, usually around 2% to 3%.)
+- Considering a balance-transfer credit card that offers a 0% introductory annual percentage rate to minimize costs associated with any credit card debt you’re carrying